Overcoming the “It’s All About Me” Syndrome in Marketing

 What makes a company’s marketing efforts extraordinary vs. ordinary?

 Chances are the former is centered on and designed around the client or prospect and the concept of relationship building – not the company, product features or individual marketer accountable for showing results.
 Here are some ways to challenge yourself and get better at “making it all about them”.

 1. Listen (no, I mean really listen)

-- At the end of the day, growing a brand and getting revenue in the door comes from building great relationships — which means as marketers we need to truly listen to what our target audiences care about (and be open-minded).
-Therefore, conversations and interactions (external or internal) can’t be all about you and your points of view.
+- Growing a brand and getting revenue in the door comes from building great relationships, which means as marketers we need to truly listen to what our target audiences care about (and be open-minded).
+Conversations and interactions (external or internal) can’t be all about you and your points of view.
 You can’t be a great marketer if you only respond productively when you hear exactly what you want, in the way you want.

-- Social media and online marketing give us more opportunity, tools and resources as marketers to do this, than ever — but you have to go into it with an “it’s all about them” attitude for it to work.
+- Social media and online marketing give us more opportunity, tools, and resources as marketers to do this.
+But you need to go into it with an “it’s all about them” attitude for it to work.
 Listen and learn, as they say.

 2. Forget preconceived notions — validate and test what you “think” you know